samhh/dotfiles/README.md

 - desktop: Arch, xmonad
 - laptop: Arch, Sway
-- work: macOS
+- work: macOS, Amethyst
-- controller: Raspberry Pi OS
+- controller: Raspberry Pi OS, headless

 I spend most of my personal time on the desktop, however my work machine is stuck with macOS.
 As such, I've tried to make working with both of these simultaneously as seamless as possible.
 For example, my experience in the terminal and the editor should be close to identical on each OS.